MariaAnaGonzalez/MCA.Violence.Colombia/Graphics/Combined/README.md

 # 📂 Combined

-This folder contains all graphics generated from the combined dataset (prepandemic + pandemic).
+This folder contains selected graphics generated from the combined dataset (Prepandemic + Pandemic).

 > 🔍 Click on each section to explore available plots.
+> ℹ️ Additional combined plots (2D individual and quadrant overlays) are available in the manuscript.

 ---